 6. Study What Other Companies Are Doing To Build Employee Loyalty

-Achievers compiles an annual list of 50 Most Engaged Workplaces by looking at eight categories: Leadership, Communication, Culture, Rewards and Recognition, Accountability and Performance, Vision and Values, and Corporate Social Responsibility.
+Achievers compile an annual list of 50 Most Engaged Workplaces by looking at eight categories: Leadership, Communication, Culture, Rewards and Recognition, Accountability and Performance, Vision and Values, and Corporate Social Responsibility.
 A good place to discover what other companies are doing is the citations for The Elite 8, the top companies in each category.

 InMoment was honored to appear as one of the 50 in 2011 as Mindshare Technologies, and we’re tremendously proud to have employees who are engaged, passionate about their work, creative, and committed to providing the highest quality of internal and external service.
 At the heart of our company is a phenomenal leadership team that has created a culture where people work hard, care about each other, are innovative, and fun to be around.

 Ready to improve employee satisfaction in your company?
 See how InMoment can help you increase employee loyalty in the workplace and boost business success.